kingram6865/kubernetes/README.md

 # kubernetes
-Work on building kubernetes installations for ONPREM cloud solutions
+My work on building kubernetes installations for ONPREM cloud solutions and IaaS